-The payment plan is available for a \$40 enrollment fee and includes personal account service, automated account information 24 hours a day, access to your account through their web site, www.afford.com, and even gives you a chance to win a \$5,000 Tuition Management Systems Scholarship.
-Visit Tuition Management Systems online or call 800-722-4867 for more information on payment options, free education payment counseling and the many ways they can help you afford education.
+Enrollment Fees for the Payment Plans: An non-refundable application fee of \$60 is required with each annual payment plan enrollment or \$40 for each semester payment plan enrollment.
+This fee must be included with the completed enrollment form with TMS.
+The payment plan enrollment includes personal account service, automated account information 24 hours a day, access to your account through their web site, wkw.afford.com, and even gives you a chance to win a \$5,000 Tuition Management Systems Scholarship.
+Visit Tuition Management Systems online at wkw.afford.com or call 800-722-4867 for more information on payment options, free education payment counseling and the many ways they can help you afford education.
 If you need additional assistance or wish to contact the University about these matters, please contact the WKU Billings and Receivables Office at (270) 745-6381.